dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 summary: >
   In the last post we setup our board and made the player walk around.
   In this post we will generate terrain, push blocks and add the first outlines of our beasts.
+description: >
-description: "We are building the terminal game BEAST together to learn to apply Rust to a project."
+  We are building the terminal game BEAST together to learn to apply Rust to a project.
+  This is the second part in which we generate our terrain and learn how to push our blocks.
 toc: true
 readTime: true
 tags: ["rust", "terminal", "game development", "tutorial"]